The 11 Biggest ‘Heated Rivalry’ Book Changes in Season 1 So Far

 Crave’s Heated Rivalry is gloriously book-accurate, right down to the number of spicy scenes that made their way from the page to the small screen.
-Even two episodes in, we’ve already noticed a number of lines pulled directly from Rachel Reid’s hockey romance of the same name, which follows rival hockey players Shane Hollander (Hudson Williams) and Ilya Rozanov’s (Connor Storrie) years-long secret romance.
+We’re only three episodes in, and we’ve already noticed a number of lines pulled directly from Rachel Reid’s hockey romance of the same name, which follows rival hockey players Shane Hollander (Hudson Williams) and Ilya Rozanov’s (Connor Storrie) years-long secret romance.

 As with any book-to-screen adaptation, though, a change in format means some adjustments to the story are needed.
-So far, most of Heated Rivalry‘s differences have been minor, like giving certain characters more to do that didn’t get as much face time in the book.
-There have been a couple of major switch-ups, too, when it comes to certain characters’ backstories and the timeline.
+Up until Episode 3, most of Heated Rivalry‘s differences have been minor.
+However, the show threw viewers a major curveball when it spent an entire episode focusing on an entirely different couple: Scott Hunter (François Arnaud) and Kip (Robbie G.K.).
 Check out every difference we’ve noticed since the show started airing, and check back for updates as episodes drop.

 Don’t forget to let us know what you think of the changes so far in the comments section at the end of the page!